Wildcat: Taxonomy

 In 2005, 22 subspecies were recognized by the authors of Mammal Species of the World, who allocated subspecies largely in line with Pocock's assessment.

+In 2006, the Chinese mountain cat was placed within the wildcat lineage, being found to be more closely related to the Asiatic wildcat and the domestic cat than to the European wildcat through nuclear DNA, while being placed as an outgroup to the wildcat clade through mitochondrial DNA.

 In 2017, the Cat Classification Task Force revised the taxonomy of the Felidae, and recognized the following as valid taxa:

 Evolution

 The wildcat is a member of the Felidae, a family that had a common ancestor about 10–15 million years ago.
 Felis species diverged from the Felidae around 6–7 million years ago.
 The European wildcat diverged from Felis about 1.09 to 1.4 million years ago.